 Fast radio bursts are brief and energetic flashes of radio light coming from distant galaxies.
 CHIME has been outfitted with a high-time-resolution backend dedicated to searching for FRBs, allowing it to detect these enigmatic transients at an unprecedented rate.
 Due to the unique properties of FRBs, they carry a record of the matter they’ve encountered between their source and our telescopes.
 Now, a central focus is to use the information contained in large samples of observed FRBs to help understand the evolution of the Universe.

-Professor Masui studied engineering physics at Queen’s University in Canada and did his undergraduate thesis in experimental astroparticle physics working with Arthur B. McDonald.
+Professor Masui studied engineering physics at Queen’s University in Canada and did his undergraduate thesis in experimental astroparticle physics.
 He received his PhD in physics in 2013 in the Canadian Institute for Theoretical Astrophysics (CITA) at the University of Toronto.
 For his graduate work he led one of the first radio surveys to use hydrogen to map large-scale structure beyond the local universe.
 He then moved to the University of British Columbia as a Canadian Institute for Advanced Research Global Scholar and subsequently a CITA National Fellow.
 He joined the MIT Department of Physics as an Assistant Professor in 2018.

 Observations quadruple the number of known radio bursts and reveal two types: one-offs and repeaters.

 - 2019 // Teaching with Digital Technology Award, Nomination, MIT